mailchimp/content-style-guide/readme.md

 ---

-## NOTE This guide is a work in progress and is not currently in use in strongDM production content
+## NOTE: This guide is WIP and is not currently being consulted for strongDM content

 ---